steffenskov/Pragmatic-DDD/README.md

 ```

 Notice how an `Aggregate` always has an `Aggregate root` and _may_ also have other aggregates.
 Since an `Aggregate root` _is_ an `Entity` you can simplify the language around these concepts if you merged the root into the `Aggregate` itself like suggested above.
 This essentially means you completely ignore the term `Entity` and just call all of it an `Aggregate`.
-This is very much subject for debate, but I find it eases the communication in a team and I haven't really missed the `Entity` term.
+This is very much a subject for debate, but I find it eases the communication in a team and I haven't really missed the `Entity` term.
 The primary thing here is probably making a choice and sticking to it, to avoid confusion in your teams.

 To remember: Just call it an `Aggregate` ;-)